Hall-and-Partners/robotframework-angularjs/README.rst

 Getting Help
 ------------
-If you need help with AngularJSLibrary, Selenium2Library, or Robot Framework usage, please post to the `user group for Robot Framework <https://groups.google.com/forum/#!forum/robotframework-users>`_.
+If you need help with AngularJSLibrary, SeleniumLibrary, or Robot Framework usage, please post to the `user group for Robot Framework <https://groups.google.com/forum/#!forum/robotframework-users>`_.

 Testing
 -------